SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: The SMART Benchmark

-This structured context extraction task serves a dual purpose.
-At a surface level, it evaluates the LLM's ability to summarize and extract salient information.
-More profoundly, it probes the depth of the LLM's comprehension by requiring it to discern the roles and interconnections of different problem elements, thereby offering a nuanced measure of its problem understanding capabilities.
-This moves beyond simple keyword spotting to assess a more holistic grasp of the problem's structure.
+\textbf{Understanding.} The Understanding task evaluates a model’s semantic understanding capability by extracting and organizing key information from the question.
+In this task, the input question is a seed question, and the model identifies and categorizes essential components into a predefined template.
+The template comprises five categories: problem scenario, goal, known and unknown quantities, relationships and constraints, and irrelevant information.

-\textbf{Reasoning.} Subsequent to the comprehension phase, Polya's problem-solving heuristic emphasizes devising a coherent plan.
-Aligning with this, the second dimension evaluates the reasoning ability of LLMs.
-This is achieved through a symbolic formalization task, wherein LLMs are required to solve mathematical problems via formal symbolic expressions.
-This approach compels the LLM to concentrate on the inherent logical structure of the problem and the intricate relationships between its constituent elements, rather than relying on direct numerical computation.
+We adopt this design to evaluate not only the model’s capacity to summarize and highlight salient information but also its depth of comprehension.
+By requiring the model to distinguish the roles of different elements and their interconnections, the task provides a nuanced measure of problem understanding.

-Beyond merely translating problem statements into symbolic form, this task demands the identification of solution-relevant equations and the construction of a logically consistent path to the answer.
-As illustrated in Fig.~\ref{fig:pipline} (Dimension 2, Task 2), a highlighted symbolic assertion, absent from the original question, captures a key inferred relation, indicating the model’s ability to derive implicit knowledge.
-This dimension thus probes deeper reasoning by emphasizing inference and the construction of a complete logical model.
+\textbf{Reasoning.} The Reasoning task evaluates the mathematical reasoning capability by requiring LLMs to produce a symbolic formalization of the solution.
+Given a seed question, the model is prompted to solve it using symbolic formalization in the SMT-LIB format~\cite{barrett2010smt}.

-We adopt a standardized and widely used format for representing satisfiability modulo theories (SMT) problems~\cite{barrett2010smt}.
-The SMT-LIB expressions produced by the models are subsequently verified using established SMT solvers such as Z3~\cite{de2008z3}, which can automatically determine the satisfiability of logical formulas or compute concrete solutions.
-A reasoning plan expressed in SMT-LIB is considered correct if the solution derived by the solver consistently align with the ground truth of the original mathematical problem.
+This task compels the model to capture the underlying logical structure of the problem and the intricate relationships among its components.
+With few-shot prompting, LLMs easily learn to produce SMT-LIB–formatted answers.

-\textbf{Arithmetic.} The third dimension, Arithmetic, is dedicated to assessing an LLM's proficiency in performing accurate numerical computations.
-This evaluation is conducted through a numeric calculation task that presents problems exclusively in terms of numerical values and variables, requiring the execution of fundamental arithmetic operations.
-For instance, as illustrated in Fig. ~\ref{fig:pipline} (Dimension 3, Task 3), the arithmetic questions are designed to contain only basic calculation operations and clearly defined variables.
+\textbf{Arithmetic.} The Arithmetic task evaluates an LLM’s capability to perform arithmetic computation by requiring it to solve notation-based questions containing only numerical values and variables.
+These notation-based questions are simplified from the seed questions, expressed purely in terms of numbers and variables, and require the execution of basic arithmetic operations.